 About me

-She is now a Senior Research Fellow at the Centre for Cancer Biology (CCB) - an alliance between UniSA and SA Pathology.
+Now, A/Prof Ebert is a Group Leader of Cancer Immunotherapy Research, within the Translational Oncology Laboratory at the Centre for Cancer Biology (CCB) - an alliance between UniSA and SA Pathology.
 Her research is aimed at understanding interactions between cancer cells and the immune system, and using this knowledge to improve cancer treatment.
-Recent projects have focused on identifying molecules that regulate blood vessel development in melanoma, developing new immunotherapy approaches for treating glioblastoma (brain tumours) and optimising the therapeutic efficacy of checkpoint inhibitors in melanoma.
+Key focus areas include developing new immunotherapy approaches for treating glioblastoma (brain tumours) and optimising the therapeutic efficacy of checkpoint inhibitors in melanoma.
+For further details on A/Prof Ebert's current research, refer to the CCB website: https://www.centreforcancerbiology.org.au/research/translational-oncology-laboratory/

-Dr Ebert is based within the Translational Oncology research group headed by Professor Michael Brown.
-She also collaborates closely with the Vascular Biology and Cell Trafficking group headed by A/Prof Claudine Bonder.
-She has co-authored numerous papers in the fields of immunology and cancer - please click on the green ORCID ID badge to the right for details.
-She currently holds research grants from the Royal Adelaide Hospital Research Foundation and Neurosurgical Research Foundation, and supervises several Honours, Masters and PhD students.
+A/Prof Ebert has co-authored numerous papers in the fields of immunology and cancer - click on the green ORCID ID badge to the right for details.
+She currently holds research grants from the NHMRC, Cancer Australia, Ray & Shirl Norman Cancer Research Trust, the Neurosurgical Research Foundation and others, and supervises several Honours, Masters and PhD students.
+Enquiries from prospective students are welcome.

 Research